visionify/visionai/docs/scenarios/solicitation.md

 - The algorithm also detects objects generally related to solicitation, like signs, posters, and flyers
 - The algorithm can identify any unusual or suspicious behaviors in public spaces that indicate solicitation and help security and law enforcement personnel to respond more quickly to potential issues

-## Camera Configuration

-### Camera Placement

-- Install cameras in areas where solicitation is most likely to occur, such as entrances, exits, and parking lots.
-- Place cameras in areas where employees can easily see and respond to solicitation attempts.

-### Camera Height

-- Cameras should be installed at a height of 8-9 feet above the floor level.

-- Place the camera 12-14 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at an angle that captures a wide area and any solicitation attempts.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details

 ### Dataset